CTS-FGV/easywaze/README.md

 # Start all containers and prepare directories
 make prepare

+# Destroy all container and clean environment
+make destroy

 # Enter into shell mode inside the EasyWaze container
 make shell